arvidn/libtorrent/docs/manual.rst

 ``max_metadata_size`` is the maximum allowed size (in bytes) to be received by the metadata extension, i.e. magnet links.
 It defaults to 1 MiB.

+``smooth_connects`` is true by default, which means the number of connection attempts per second may be limited to below the ``connection_speed``, in case we're close to bump up against the limit of number of connections.
+The intention of this setting is to more evenly distribute our connection attempts over time, instead of attempting to connectin in batches, and timing them out in batches.

 pe_settings
 ===========